kevleyski/x265/doc/reST/cli.rst

 	and also redundant steps are skipped.
 	In pass 1 analysis information like motion vector, depth, reference and prediction modes of the final best CTU partition is stored for each CTU.
-	Multipass analysis refinement cannot be enabled when 'analysis-save/analysis-load' option is enabled and both will be disabled when enabled together.
-This feature requires 'pmode/pme' to be disabled and hence pmode/pme will be disabled when enabled at the same time.
+	Multipass analysis refinement cannot be enabled when :option:`--analysis-save`/:option:`--analysis-load` is enabled and both will be disabled when enabled together.
+This feature requires :option:`--pmode`/:option:`--pme` to be disabled and hence pmode/pme will be disabled when enabled at the same time.

 	Default: disabled.